Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Another view of one of Kaplan’s stellar video lessons

 Additionally, as the instructor speaks, animations, catchy graphics and text appears around them for increased understanding.
-But it is not just a casual chat in these videos.
+But it’s not just a casual chat in these videos.

 From time to time the screen will cut to a digital whiteboard where your instructor will work a practice problem to exemplify a point.

-The instructor still appears on screen in the bottom corner with their tablet and stylus, but the focus becomes how to work through the example question step-by-step.
+The instructor still appears on screen in the bottom corner with their tablet and stylus, but the focus shifts to working through an example question step by step.

 These interspersed problems keep the lecture light and varied.

 This format, combined with the short length, makes for a very engaging lesson that grabs and holds your attention.
-It really surprised me how much valuable content their instructors could share in such a short and light-hearted lesson.
+It really surprised me how much valuable content their instructors could share in such a short and lighthearted manner.

 Highlight: Modern Digital Platform